tparchman/F21_BIOL792_coursepage/week7_pythonII/python_2_primer.md

 Specifying ranges of elements is done using `:`, with indices corresponding to boundaries between elements (see page 159 of Haddock and Dunn for explanation).

+    print(List[0:3])  # will print ('a', 'b', 'c') print(List[1:])  # will print 1 element through the end ('b', 'c', 'd','e')
-    print(List[0:3])  # will print ('a', 'b', 'c') print(List[1:4]) # will print ('b', 'c', 'd') print(List[-3:]) # will print ('c', 'd', 'e')
+    print(List[:2])  # will print beginning up to the 2 element ('a', 'b') print(List[1:4]) # will print ('b', 'c', 'd') print(List[-3:]) # will print ('c', 'd', 'e')

-Note, that information from strings can be similarly extracted by treating them in list context.
-One difference is that you can not (as readily) conditionally modify a portion of a string, but you can modify portions of a list.
+Note, that information from strings can be similarly extracted.
+One difference is that you can not modify a portion of a string, but you can modify portions of a list.

     Names = "TomJoshTrevor"
     print(Names[0:3]) # prints 'Tom'